skip to main content

 These provider hotspots your family pays for are free internet for you—but think twice before you share the login info with your friends.
 Your folks’ account has some private info they won’t want you passing around.

-Internet for students FAQ
+Cheap and free internet for students FAQ

 Which internet plan is best for students?